v-v-sumanth-kumar/WorkspaceBooking/README.md

 - Users can log in and view available workspaces.
 - Book a workspace for a specific date and time.
-- Admins can manage users, workspaces, and reservations.
+- Users can manage workspaces, and reservations.